coolhead/flint-docs/04.connectors/03.service_desk/03.feshservice/docs.md

 Perform all standard application operations like Create Ticket, View Ticket, Update Ticket and Add Note to Ticket operations available through the freshservice connector.
 Some of them are listed below:

-+Allows you to perform "RESTful" operations.
++ Allows you to perform "RESTful" operations.
-+Add note to a ticket.
++ Add note to a ticket.
-+Get details of ticket.
++ Get details of ticket.
-+Update ticket.
++ Update ticket.
-+Create ticket.
++ Create ticket.

 ## Configuring freshservice connector